Kids' Wings Advice

 Hi Linda,

-One other suggestion...some kids need to HEAR what they are reading.
-I found it helpful for some kids during "silent reading" to have these kids read with earplugs or to lean on their elbows with fingers in their ears, and VERRRYYY quietly reading...not so loud that anyone else could hear them, but the bone conduction will bring their own voices into their ears.
+One other suggestion...some kids need to HEAR what they are reading as they read.
+I found it helpful during "silent reading" to have these kids read with earplugs or to lean on their elbows with fingers in their ears, and VERRRYYY quietly reading...not so loud that anyone else could hear them, but the bone conduction will bring their own voices into their ears.

 If you have any questions please let me know!
 I'm here for you!